mariberg/aws-bootcamp-cruddur-2023/README.md

 ## Current status

-The bootcamp has been completed and details documented in the below journal.
+The bootcamp has been completed and my weekly progress is documented in the below journal.
 Currently waiting for grading.

 ## Weekly journal